rbfernan/mycluster/readme.md

 # MyCluster project

 ## System Requirements
-MyCluster requires a Linux(ubuntu 18.05 or compatible) environment with docker and docker-compose installation.
-This project provide Vagrant/Chef scripts to create a virtual machine with those requirements.
+MyCluster only requires a Linux(ubuntu 18.05 or compatible) with docker and docker-compose installed.
+The project also provides Vagrant/Chef scripts to create the Linux virtual machine with the base requirements.
+Follow the links bellow to install Virtualbox and Vagrant in order to run them:

-Install virtualbox and vagrant in order to create the required enviroment for running the mycluster components

 [VirtualBox download](https://www.virtualbox.org/)

 [Vagrant download](https://www.vagrantup.com/downloads.html)

+After the installation, please follow the steps below:

 ### Clone the MyCluster project on your environment
 Clone this project or download the zip file from github and extract it into your system.